LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     - Subject: enter **Project Falcon**

-    - Message Body: Enter **Project Falcon**
+    - Message Body: Enter **Project Falcon Update**

     **Note:** If dont have a partner, in the "To:" line, enter your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc).

 7. Select **Send**.

-    **Note:** If the email does not arrive inside of your partners / personal inbox, open a new Edgt tab and enter the following URL: **<https://security.microsoft.com/quarantine?viewid=Email>**.
+    **Note:** If the email does not arrive inside of your partners / personal inbox, open a new Edge tab and enter the following URL: **<https://security.microsoft.com/quarantine?viewid=Email>**.
 On the **Quarantine** page find and select the check box next to your email.
-In the options at top of the pane that opens, select "release email".
-This issue may happen as Some tenants may have pre-configured quarentine rules in place.
+In the options at top of the pane that opens, select **release email**.
+This issue may happen as some tenants may have pre-configured quarentine rules in place.

 8. You should recieve an email in your inbox with the subject: **Project Falcon** from your partners admin account.